Frequently Asked Questions

 MyMercy is the College’s online tool for viewing academic and administrative records.
 Students can use MyMercy to view course schedules, unofficial transcripts, and grades.
 The web link to MyMercy may be found on the College homepage or at http://mymercy.mchs.edu..

 Where do I find out my advisor’s name?

-The staff in the Registrar’s Office can help to connect you with your academic advisor.
-You can also find your advisor’s name at the top of your registration form.
+You can find your advisor’s name on MyMercy.
+The staff in the Registrar’s Office can also help to connect you with your academic advisor. .

 How do I make up an examination that I missed?

 When you miss an examination or quiz, you should begin by reviewing your professor’s expectations as outlined in the course syllabus.
-Generally, you need to make arrangements with your professor to have a copy of the test or quiz delivered to the Student Success Center (SSC).
-Then you’ll need to contact the SSC to arrange an opportunity when a test proctor is available and there is seating in the test center.
+You will need to work with your professor to arrange to make up an exam or quiz.

 When do I need to visit with my advisor to plan next semester’s classes?